 Handsome styling; good highway fuel economy; luxurious interior; user-friendly MyLink infotainment

-Third-row seats fold flat but not flush with the floor; expensive for the average family; tow ratings not as good as the Ford Expedition's
+Third-row seats fold flat but not flush into the floor; expensive for the average family; tow ratings not as good as Ford and Nissan SUVs

-We'd pick the middle LT trim as the best choice.
-It offers more than enough amenities and can be loaded with many of the Premier's standard features should you decide more is better.
-Those who must deal with winter's worst on an annual basis would be well-advised to choose 4WD.
+In this Goldilocks scenario, we'd pick the middle LT trim as the best choice.
+It offers more than enough amenities and can be loaded up with many of the LTZ's standard features should you decide more is better.
+Those who must deal with winter's worst on an annual basis would be well-advised to get 4WD.
+Find a Chevrolet Tahoe for sale

-The 2019 Chevrolet Tahoe comes in three trims: LS, LT and Premier.
+The Chevrolet Tahoe comes in three trims: LS, LT and LTZ.
 All three can be outfitted with 4WD.
-The upgraded RST package with the larger engine is only offered on the Premier trim.

-The Tahoe LS ($49,195) includes a 5.3-liter V8 engine, a 6-speed automatic transmission, rear park assist, OnStar, Teen Driver mode, active aero shutters, MyLink radio with an 8-in touchscreen, HD Radio and SiriusXM, Apple CarPlay and Android Auto, side assist steps, heated outside mirrors, 18-in alloy wheels, a luggage rack, Bluetooth hands-free cellphone connectivity, tri-zone automatic climate control, front bucket seats (can be substituted for a 40/20/40-split bench at no extra cost), a 10-way power driver's seat, a power passenger seat with power lumbar and recline, steering-wheel-mounted audio and cruise controls, a tilt steering wheel, a 3-year/36,000-mile bumper-to-bumper warranty and a 5-year/100,000-mile powertrain warranty.
+The Tahoe LS ($45,595) includes a 5.3-liter V8 engine, 6-speed automatic transmission, rear park assist, OnStar, an AM/FM/CD radio with HD Radio and SiriusXM, side assist steps, heated outside mirrors, 18-inch alloy wheels, a luggage rack, Bluetooth hands-free cell-phone connectivity, tri-zone automatic climate control, front bucket seats (can be substituted for a 40/20/40-split bench at no extra cost), a 10-way power driver's seat, a power passenger seat with power lumbar and recline, steering-wheel-mounted audio and cruise controls, a tilt steering wheel, a 3-year/36,000-mile bumper-to-bumper warranty and a 5-year/100,000-mile powertrain warranty.

-The Tahoe LT ($54,195) adds forward-collision alert, a heavy-duty locking rear differential, a power rear lift gate, Bose premium audio with nine speakers, leather seating, heated front seats, a tilt-telescopic steering wheel, lane-departure warning, low-speed forward emergency braking and power adjustable pedals with memory for the driver's seat and pedal placement.
+The Tahoe LT ($50,995) adds forward-collision alert, a heavy-duty locking rear differential, a power rear lift gate, MyLink infotainment with an 8-in color touchscreen and five USB ports, Bose premium audio with nine speakers, leather seating, heated front seats, a tilt-telescopic steering wheel, lane-departure warning and power-adjustable pedals with memory for driver's seat and pedal placement.

-The Tahoe Premier ($63,895) adds Magnetic Ride Control, keyless entry and access with push-button start, front and rear park assist, power-folding outside mirrors with memory function, 20-in polished aluminum wheels, HID headlights, fog lights, a Bose Centerpoint Surround Sound 10-speaker audio system, heated and ventilated front seats, heated second-row seats, power-release second-row seats, remote starting, power-folding third-row seats, a power tilt-telescopic and heated steering wheel, rear cross-traffic alert and a blind spot monitoring system with lane-departure warning and assist.
+The Tahoe LTZ ($59,995) adds magnetic ride control, keyless entry and access with push-button start, front and rear park assist, power-folding outside mirrors with memory function, 20-in polished aluminum wheels, HID headlights, fog lights, a Bose Centerpoint surround-sound 10-speaker audio system, heated and cooled front seats, heated second-row seats, power-release second-row seats, remote start, power-folding third-row seats, a power tilt-telescopic and heated steering wheel, rear cross-traffic alert and side blind-zone alert with lane-change alert.

-Option packages for the LS include the Enhanced Driver Alert package (forward-collision warning, lane-keep assist, lane-departure warning, low-speed forward automatic braking, a Safety Alert Seat warning system, adaptive headlights and power adjustable pedals), 20-in wheels and a dealer-installed rear-seat entertainment system.
+Option packages for the LS include the Driver Alert Package (forward-collision warning, lane-departure warning, a safety-alert seat warning system and power adjustable pedals), 20-in wheels and a dealer-installed rear-seat entertainment system.

 |Basic||3 Years/36,000 Miles|